openPMD/openPMD-standard/STANDARD.md

       - `numParticles`: number of particles in block
       - `patchID`: unique, zero-based, contiguous index of the particle patch (e.g., the MPI-rank of the writing process)
-      - `offset`: n-values with positions where the particle patch; the order is given by the species' `componentOrder`
+      - `offset`: n-values with positions where the particle patch begins; the order of positions is given by the `componentOrder` of the species' `position` record and `n` by the number of components of `position`
-      - `extend`: extend of the particle patch; n is the number of components in `position`; the order is given by the species' `componentOrder`
+      - `extend`: n-values with extend of the particle patch; order and `n` are defined as in `offset`
     - size: the record contains `2 * (1 + n) * max(patchID + 1)` values
     - description: to allow post-processing, efficient checkpointing and visualization tools to read records with the size of more